MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/performance/large-projects.md

 keywords: Unity,HoloLens, HoloLens 2, Mixed Reality, development, MRTK,
 ---

-# Using MRTK in large projects
+# Using MRTK2 in large projects

 This page contains some useful tips for consumers of MRTK that are pulling it into existing large projects, or setting up something new that will be source controlled and have multiple